tektoncd/dashboard/README.md

 ## Accessing the Dashboard on Minishift

-The Dashboard can be accessed by running `kubectl --namespace tekton-pipelines port-forward svc/tekton-dashboard 9097:9097` If installed into a namespace other than tekton-pipelines then the dashboard can be accessed by running `kubectl --namespace $NAMESPACE port-forward svc/tekton-dashboard 9097:9097`
+The Dashboard can be accessed by running `kubectl --namespace tekton-pipelines port-forward svc/tekton-dashboard 9097:9097` If installed into a namespace other than tekton-pipelines then the Dashboard can be accessed by running `kubectl --namespace $NAMESPACE port-forward svc/tekton-dashboard 9097:9097`
 You can access the web UI at `http://localhost:9097/`

 ## Uninstalling the Dashboard on Minishift